-- A. Administrative Leave balances existing effective July 1, 2011 may only be used for time off work.
-Any unused Administrative Leave hours remaining as of December 31, 2011 shall not be carried over.
-The employees in the management unit shall receive one-hundred (100) hours of Administrative Leave on January 1, 2012. - B. Subsequent to January 1, 2012, up to twenty-five (25) hours of earned, but not taken, Administrative Leave may be paid in cash or its equivalent value applied towards an approved benefit program.
-Requests for pay of this leave shall be submitted to the City Manager on or before June 1, 2012..
+The employees in the unit shall receive one hundred (100) hours of Administrative Leave on July 1, 2013.
+Up to twenty (25) hours of unused Administrative Leave may be paid in cash or its equivalent value applied towards an approved benefit program.
+Requests for pay of this leave shall be submitted to the City Manager on or before June 1, 2014.
 Payment shall be made no more than 30 days subsequent to the approval of the request by the City Manager.
+Any unused Administrative Leave hours remaining as of June 30, 2014 shall be forfeited.